Category: Exercise

 The content of the HealingT1D website is for educational and information purposes only.
 It does not contain medical advice.
 The contents of this website are not intended to substitute for professional medical advice, diagnosis or treatment.
 Please always consult with your doctor, physician, or other qualified healthcare professional before making any adjustments to your routine or healthcare regime.
 HealingT1D and all associated with it will not be held liable for any risks or issues associated with using or acting upon the information on this site.

-Summary: In June’s HealingT1D book club, we explored Hillary McBride’s ‘The Wisdom of Your Body’.
+Summary: This article explores Hillary McBride’s ‘The Wisdom of Your Body’.
 This profound read delves into the body’s role in healing, the impact of trauma, and the importance of movement.
 McBride’s insights encourage a deeper connection with our bodies and thoughtful emotional processing.

-Today, I want to share insights from the first book featured in HealingT1D’s book club: The Wisdom of Your Body by Hillary McBride.
+Today, I want to share insights from the book The Wisdom of Your Body by Hillary McBride.
 It was an enlightening read, and I hope to convey some of its key messages to those who couldn’t attend.
 While I’ll highlight some edited points from the book, I highly recommend reading it yourself.
 McBride’s profound advice is likely to resonate differently with each of us, as healing is a deeply personal journey.

 The Wisdom of Your Body is both bold and poetic, exploring the sacred nature of our bodies in today’s world.
 McBride guides us through understanding our bodies from a personal perspective, emphasising the importance of our relationship with ourselves.
 The book delves into themes such as trauma, healing, bodily sensations, pain, sexuality, and spirituality, making it a comprehensive exploration of embodiment.